Summer vacation: Philippines

+In Vietnam, the summer vacation for school students typically lasts from late May or early June to late August.
+For university students, the vacation period is more flexible and depends on each institution's academic schedule.

 Oceania

 New Zealand

 In New Zealand, the school holidays typically start in early to mid-December, and end in late January or early February, which is usually 6–8 weeks.

 Europe

 Belgium

 The summer holidays for primary and secondary education in Flanders run from 1 July to 31 August.
 These are not always whole weeks.
 In Wallonia and French-speaking education, the summer holidays start in the second week of July, and lessons are also resumed in the last week of August.
 The school holidays in French-speaking education have been reformed from the 2022–2023 school year, in Flanders the two-month summer holiday will be maintained.
 At universities, colleges and education for social advancement, the holidays for students usually last a little longer.
 They start in the course of September, and the exams are already at the beginning of June.
 For companies and public administrations, the most popular period is the end of July - beginning of August, coinciding with the construction holiday.
 However, there is a tendency to keep shops, services and businesses open during the summer holidays, albeit with a more limited staffing.
 The employees and civil servants must then agree on a rotation to take vacation.